 Vonoprazan, a PCAB, has a differentiated mechanism of action relative to PPIs.
 Vonoprazan is designed to selectively concentrate in the parietal cell in both the resting and stimulated states.
-In contrast to most PPIs, vonoprazan does not require gastric acid for activation, remains stable in the presence of gastric acid, binds to the active proton pumps in a noncovalent and reversible manner, remains associated with the active and inactive proton pumps, and remains in the secretory canaliculus where it continues to inhibit acid secretion over an extended period.
-Vonoprazan's prolonged effect is also maintained through a slow dissociation rate from the proton pumps and resupply from the bloodstream due to its seven-hour half-life.
-These characteristics allow vonoprazan to rapidly achieve target 24-hour acid suppression within two hours of a single dose, unlike PPIs that require three to five days to achieve stable acid suppression.
+In contrast to most PPIs, vonoprazan does not require gastric acid for activation, remains stable in the presence of gastric acid, binds to the active proton pumps in a noncovalent and reversible manner, can be taken independent from meals and remains associated with the active and inactive proton pumps, and remains in the secretory canaliculus where it continues to inhibit acid secretion over an extended period.
+Vonoprazan's prolonged effect is also maintained through a slow dissociation rate from the proton pumps and resupply from the bloodstream due to its approximate seven-hour half-life.
+These characteristics generally allow vonoprazan to rapidly achieve target 24-hour acid suppression within two to three hours of a single dose, unlike PPIs that require three to five days to achieve stable acid suppression.
 In addition, vonoprazan is primarily metabolized by CYP3A4/5, an enzyme which has less genetic variability than CYP2C19, and may exhibit more consistent activity than PPIs across U.S. and European populations.

-The mechanistic and pharmacologic differences of PPIs and vonoprazan are summarized in the table below.
+The mechanistic and pharmacologic differences of PPIs and vonoprazan are summarized in the table below: